jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 "She's a Native American," replies Howie.
 "And you'll meet her and her family tomorrow.
 We're flying to New York."
 The next day, Mrs. Solomon's bell rings.
 She opens the door to see Howie, together with his bride and two men, in their native garb.
-"Mama, I'd like you to meet my wife, Running Deer; my father-in-law, Stalking Bear; and my brother-in-law, Soaring Eagle."
+"Mama, I'd like you to meet my wife, Running Deer, my father-in-law, Stalking Bear, and my brother-in-law, Soaring Eagle."
 "Very pleased to make your acquaintance," says Mrs. Solomon.
 "I'm Howard's mother, Sitting Shiva."